My Experience With the Shakespeare Morris Side: Interview With Morris Dancers

-When one thinks of English summertime, rain, subdued cricket matches, village fêtes, tennis, strawberries and cream, spring to mind.
-If you are really lucky, you might bump into a group of Morris dancers, which to the casual observer, may seem quite eccentric.
+When one thinks of English summertime, rain, subdued cricket matches, village fêtes, tennis, and strawberries and cream spring to mind.
+If you are really lucky, you might bump into a group of Morris dancers, which, to the casual observer, may seem quite eccentric.

 Featuring men with bells on their ankles leaping about with handkerchiefs to the sound of a merry accordion, lively dances are performed throughout summer, followed by the quaffing of many a tankard of ale at the local pub.

 Despite the jokes about Morris dancing, it is in fact an important tradition, featuring and preserving different dances from various villages and regions.
 Each dance is as unique as a story, and without the men and women participating, the dances would be lost forever.